Network security and containment

 The decision to use native versus partner controls should be based on your organization’s experience and requirements.
 If the features of the advanced firewall solutions don’t provide sufficient return on investment, you may consider using the native capabilities that are designed to be easy to configure and scale.

-Carefully plan your use of signature-based Network Intrusion Detection/Network Intrusion Prevention (NIDS/NIPS) Systems and Network Data Leakage/Loss Prevention (DLP) as you adopt cloud applications services.
+Discontinue the use of signature-based Network Intrusion Detection/Network Intrusion Prevention (NIDS/NIPS) Systems and Network Data Leakage/Loss Prevention (DLP).

 Network-based DLP is decreasingly effective at identifying both inadvertent and deliberate data loss.
 The reason for this is that most modern protocols and attackers use network-level encryption for inbound and outbound communications.
-While your organization can use “SSL-bridging” to provide an “authorized man-in-the-middle” that terminates and then reestablishes encrypted network connections, this can also introduce privacy, security and reliability challenges.
+The only viable workaround for this is “SSL-bridging” which provides an “authorized man-in-the-middle” that terminates and then reestablishes encrypted network connections.
+The SSL-bridging approach has fallen out of favor because of the level of trust required for the partner running the solution and the technologies that are being used.

 Design virtual network subnet security